sunnylqm/react-native-storage/README.md

 #### You are welcome to ask any question in the [issues](https://github.com/sunnylqm/react-native-storage/issues) page.

 ### Changelog

+#### 0.1.5
+1. Now you can pass extra params to sync method.
+2. Fix clearMap

 #### 0.1.4
 1. Now you can check error type (NotFoundError and ExpiredError) in catch